-HPD version 2.3 (https://www.hpd-collaborative.org/hpd-2-3-standard/)became effective in the HPD Builder TBD.
+HPD version 2.3 (https://www.hpd-collaborative.org/hpd-2-3-standard/)became effective in the HPD Builder on July 11th, 2022.
 All HPDs published after that date must be compliant with HPD v2.3, and the HPD Builder will automatically support this.

 The 10,000+ HPDs published to date provide valuable data about materials and substances in building products and materials.
 HPD v2.3 looks to increase the data quality and consistency of an HPD, especially focusing on the Special Conditions data elements.
 The following summarizes key themes and changes in HPD v2.3.

 - Published HPDs are Now Full Color.
 An HPD in v2.3 requires a visual indicator that distinguishes unpublished or draft HPDs from published HPDs.
 An unpublished or draft HPD contains a “DRAFT Unpublished HPD” watermark on the document as well as a gray color.
 A published HPD will contain an orange color.

 - Third-Party Verified Logo.
 A “Third-Party Verified” logo with a blue checkmark was also added as a visual indicator and will appear at the top of HPDs that have met the rigorous requirements of HPDC’s third-party verification program.

 - Indicators for Characterized, Screened, Identified.
 In, HPD v2.3 indicators have been simplified to show the top-level quality indicators that project teams need to know to understand if the HPD is complete and disclosed.
 Notation around Special Conditions (“SC”) that was added in HPD v2.1.1 has been removed from the indicators, as these policies have been simplified.